Correlation between multiple scattering angle and ionization energy loss for fast electrons: Introduction

 Specific mechanisms of angle-energy loss correlation depend on the particle energy.
-Historically the first kind thereof, being due to the curvature extension of the particle path (``detour'') in a slab target, increasing with the increase of the emergence angle, was predicted in \cite{Yang,Pomeranchuk}.
-Since correlation of this kind is quadratic in the particle deflection angles, and thus inversely proportional to the large particle momentum squared, it becomes negligible at high energy.
+Historically the first kind thereof, being due to the curvature extension of the particle path (``detour'') in a slab target, increasing with the increase of the emergence angle, was predicted in \cite{Pomeranchuk,Yang} (for a more detailed treatment, see \cite{Nakatsuka,Remizovich-Rogozkin-Ryazanov}).
+Since correlation of this kind is quadratic in the particle deflection angles, which are inversely proportional to the large particle momentum, it becomes negligible at high energy.

-Another correlation mechanism is due to sampling a higher electron density by particles passing near atomic nuclei, where the deflecting Coulomb field is stronger, too \cite{Meyer-Klein-Wedell,Jakas,Shindo,Remizovich-Ryazanov-Frolov}.
-It is pertinent to slow ($\lesssim100$ keV) ions, when the ionization process is semiclassical.
-Confronting the single-collision mean energy loss $\Delta\epsilon(r_{\perp})$ as a function of the impact parameter $r_{\perp}$ wrt to the atomic nucleus \cite{Kabachnik}, and single-collision deflection angle $\chi(r_{\perp})$, one infers the elementary correlation between $\Delta\epsilon$ and $\chi$.
-With the increase of the light ion energy, the semiclassical character of the scattering process eventually gets violated, but experimentally, the correlation was found to persist out to MeV ion energies \cite{Ishiwari,Sakamoto-1992-Cu}, where all the above mentioned mechanisms, as well as nonuniformity of the target thickness \cite{Mertens-Krist}, seem to be not enough to explain the data \cite{Gras-Marti,Yamashita,Kabachnik}.
+Another correlation mechanism is owing to sampling a higher electron density by particles passing near atomic nuclei, where the deflecting Coulomb field is stronger \cite{Meyer-Klein-Wedell,Jakas,Shindo,Remizovich-Ryazanov-Frolov}.
+It is pertinent to slow (with velocities $v\lesssim10^{-2}c$) ions, which act on the encountered atomic electrons semiclassically.
+Juxtaposing the single-collision mean energy loss $\Delta\epsilon(r_{\perp})$ as a function of the impact parameter $r_{\perp}$ with respect to the atomic nucleus \cite{Kabachnik}, and single-collision deflection angle $\chi(r_{\perp})$, one derives the elementary correlation between $\Delta\epsilon$ and $\chi$.
+With the increase of the incident ion energy, the semiclassical character of the scattering process eventually breaks down, but experimentally, the correlation was found to persist out to ion velocities $v\sim10^{-1}c$ \cite{Ishiwari,Sakamoto-1992-Cu}, where all the above mentioned mechanisms, as well as the target thickness nonuniformity \cite{Mertens-Krist}, seem to be not enough to explain the data \cite{Gras-Marti,Yamashita,Kabachnik}.